-Accelerated Program in Law
+Accelerated Program in Law with Seton Hall University

-Students interested in law may also apply for an accelerated seven-year program.
-Applicants for the program must have obtained (as of admission to the Honors College) scores ranking them in the 85th percentile or above on both the verbal and math portions of SAT I.
+Students interested in law may apply for an accelerated six-year program.
+Applicants for the program must have a combined SAT score of 1300 and rank in the top 10% of their class.

-Three years of study are spent at NJIT, where students must attain a GPA of 3.5 or higher.
+Three years of study are spent at NJIT, where students must follow an approved accelerated curriculum and meet all Honors College and NJIT requirements.
 To remain eligible for early entry into law school, students also must earn by the end of their junior year in college, a score on the LSAT that ranks them in the 80th percentile or above of all persons taking the LSAT in that year.

 Final admission is dependent on continued satisfactory academic performance and upon completion of the baccalaureate degree.
+Students who do not begin their studies as accelerated law students but who do exceptionally well in their first year at NJIT may apply to join the accelerated law program.